NCAR/ccpp-framework/doc/constituents.md

-# CCPP capgen-ng — Constituents Reference
+# CCPP capgen — Constituents Reference

 *Last revised: 2026-05-13.*

-This document is the authoritative reference for **constituent variables** in capgen-ng — what they are, how scheme authors declare them in metadata, what the host model has to do to plumb them through, what the generator emits, and how the per-instance lifecycle works.
+This document is the authoritative reference for **constituent variables** in capgen — what they are, how scheme authors declare them in metadata, what the host model has to do to plumb them through, what the generator emits, and how the per-instance lifecycle works.